 Where an RMBS is intended to be eligible for the RBNZ’s repurchase facility, the RBNZ imposes requirements in relation to potential credit enhancement within the structure.
 These are a 5% limit on non-mortgage assets that can be held by the trust and an expectation that no more than 1% of the outstanding pool amount comprises non-performing loan or loans with a loan to value ratio over 80%.

 No government-sponsored entities in New Zealand participate in the securitisation market other than the RBNZ through its repurchase facility (which applies to various types of debt securities) or as a potential investor.

 Typical investors in a securitisation include banks, fixed income managers, insurance companies (including life insurance companies), superannuation funds (such as KiwiSaver funds), hedge funds and government agencies.
 Any restrictions on these investments will depend on the rules of the particular entity, such as statutory requirements, constitutional documents and/or investment policies.

-With the advent of the COVID-19 pandemic, there was only a limited number of term-out securitisations in 2020.
-However, 2021 saw an increase in term-out securitisations (including a number of new issuers), albeit they were still a small proportion of the NZ securitisation market relative to warehouse securitisations.
-Other than registered banks' internal RMBS and covered bond programmes, the New Zealand market is dominated by warehouse securitisations.
+There was a significant increase in term-out securitisations (including a number of new issuers) during 2021.
+However, the economic and political instability in 2022 resulted in less term out securitisations.
+Other than registered banks’ internal RMBS and covered bond programmes, the New Zealand market is dominated by warehouse securitisations.

 Please see the descriptions in 1.1 Insolvency Laws, 1.2 Special-Purpose Entities and 1.3 Transfer of Financial Assets regarding the use of trusts, trustee companies, trust managers and true sale.